 manually write one.
 With this approach every package which uses a

 Builder must have it's own script, they cannot be reused

 from other packages.
 A package which defines a

 example you can reference, but a unique script must be written for the consuming

 packages as well.
 You can reference the generated script at

 run has a required parameter which is a

 BuilderDefinition class from

-actions by crawling through dependencies.
-The order of this list is important.
+translated into actions by crawling through dependencies.
+The order of this list

 NOTE: Any time you change your build script (or any of its dependencies), the next build will be a full rebuild.
 This is because the system has no way of knowing how that change may have affected the outputs.